Otaku-Projects/AngularJS-CRUD-PHP/README.md

 For further study, please follow the documentation to setup the demo case on your local environment.

+### Other Implementations
-[PPSP-360_Degree_Evaluation_System](https://github.com/keithbox/PPSP-360_Degree_Evaluation_System), a branch of this one and practice for an E-Appraisal system.
+[PPSP-360_Degree_Evaluation_System](https://github.com/keithbox/PPSP-360_Degree_Evaluation_System) (Mar 2017), a branch of this one and practice for an E-Appraisal system.

-[NoSQLSystem](https://github.com/keithbox/NoSQLSystem), a branch of this one and practice for a website that using MongoDB database
+[NoSQLSystem](https://github.com/keithbox/NoSQLSystem) (Aug 2017), a branch of this one and practice for a website that using MongoDB database

+[Passive-Investment-Management-System](https://github.com/keithbox/Passive-Investment-Management-System) (Sep 2018), manage and provide the views of certificate deposit, exchange and stocks.
+Using a new generation of Core.

 In my try, this project good for the small website project that within or around 30 pages.